wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Python/Python-Links.md

 - [Python cheatsheet #Project#](https://www.pythonsheets.com/): This project tries to provide a lot of piece of Python code that makes life easier.

+- [2017-Learning Python: From Zero to Hero](https://medium.freecodecamp.org/learning-python-from-zero-to-hero-120ea540b567): “high-level programming language, and its core design philosophy is all about code readability and a syntax which allows programmers to express concepts in a few lines of code.”

 # Resource | 资源

 ## Book